-CONNECT

-connect connection-spec &key if-exists database-type pool make-default => database connection-spec A vendor specific connection specification supplied as a list or as a string. if-exists This indicates the action to take if a connection to the same database exists already.
+connect connection-spec &key if-exists database-type pool make-default => database connection-spec A vendor specific connection specification supplied as a list or as a string.

+if-exists This indicates the action to take if a connection to the same database exists already.
 See below for the legal values and actions.
-It defaults to the value of connect-if-exists. database-type A database type specifier, i.e. a keyword.
-This defaults to the value of default-database-type pool A boolean flag.
+It defaults to the value of database-type A database type specifier, i.e. a keyword.
+This defaults to the value of

+\connect-if-exists\.

+\default-database-type\

+A boolean flag.
 If T, acquire connection from a pool of open connections.
 If the pool is empty, a new connection is created.
-The default is NIL. make-default A boolean flag.
-If T, default-database is set to the new connection, otherwise default-database is not changed.
-The default is T. database The database object representing the connection.
+The default is NIL.

+make-default A boolean flag.
+If T, \default-database\ is set to the new connection, otherwise database The database object representing the connection.

+\default-database\ is not changed.
+The default is T.